 Excerpts from Kerouac’s novel, Dr. Sax, are read by: Gregory Corso, Johnny Depp, Carolyn Cassady, David Amram, Robert Creeley, and Joyce Johnson.
 Ferrini paints an illuminated landscape rich in mystery and possibility.
 Lowell Blues is a canvas in motion.
 A canvas made even more vivid by the haunting soundtrack by alto saxophonist Lee Konitz, drummer Jim Doherty and Boston’s own “godfather of punk” Willie Alexander.

-THE FILMMAKER: Henry Ferrini works out of the port city of Gloucester, Massachusetts.
+Henry Ferrini works out of the port city of Gloucester, Massachusetts.
 Over the last 25 years, much of his work has focused on what Jack Kerouac called, “the great continent of New England.”
 His interest in cultural geography has taken him to working-class communities throughout the industrial Northeast unearthing material most would overlook.
 Ferrini’s films do not follow the conventional patterns of a biographical documentary.
 He employs a lyrical, impressionist approach that allows for greater exploration of the subject’s philosophies, thoughts and ideas.
 He calls his work “film poems.”
 This style is manifest in Polis is This: Charles Olson and the Persistence of Place an hour long journey through the poet and filmmaker’s hometown guided by a who’s who in American poetry: Amiri Baraka, Robert Creeley, Anne Waldman, Vincent Ferrini, John Sinclair, Ed Sanders and John Malkovich.
 Ferrini’s current project focuses on the great saxophonist Lester Willis Young.
 Little-known outside jazz circles, Mr. Young’s life could be considered an ugly beauty, a story of exquisite grace set within a time of loathsome racism.